Route and directions

 Use API keys

-An API Key access token can be used to authorize access to ArcGIS Online services and resources from your app, as well as to monitor access to those services.
+An API Key access token can be used to authorize access to ArcGIS services and portal items from your app, as well as to monitor access to those services.
 You can use a single access token for all requests made by your app, or assign individual access tokens for any classes that implements APIKeyResourceInterface

 Learn more about API key authentication